Daniil-AUT/Ubihard_Game/README.md

 # Elden Sword - Team UbiHard

-**Elden Sword** is a 3D open-world RPG game where your goal is to defeat Minotaur to retrieve a Teddy Bear and bring him back to the village.
+**Elden Sword** is a 3D open-world RPG game where your goal is to defeat Minotaur to get a Teddy Bear and bring him back to the village.
 You will Engage in immersive combat, explore wilderness environments, and interact with NPCs to discover hidden quests and treasures.
 Develop your character’s abilities, use strategic gameplay, and conquer enemies in this dynamic RPG.

 ![Elden Sword Logo](path/to/logo-image.png)